jbinto/redux-voting-server/README.md

 * Immutable collections are pretty awkward to work with at first, and still feel like magic.
 So I can keep copies at will on each mutation, and not worry about excessive memory usage due to naively keeping copies?
 Apparently.
 But how do I verify that?

 * Reducers appear really obviously beneficial at first: your entire application state is declarative.
-But this seems like it would be more difficult/awkward when applications get bigger: giant global state variables being passed around all the time.
+But this seems like it would be more difficult/awkward when applications get bigger: giant global state variables being passed around all the time. (**edit:** This is what reducer composibility is for.)